-- a.
-Duty to Comply: The permittee must comply with all conditions of this permit.
+- 1. Duty to Comply: The permittee must comply with all conditions of this permit.
 Any permit noncompliance constitutes a violation of the Montana Water Quality Act and is grounds for enforcement action; for permit termination, revocation and reissuance, or modification; or for denial of a permit renewal application.
-[ARM 17.30.1342(1)] - b.
+[ARM 17.30.1342(1)] - 2.
 Planned Changes: The permittee shall give notice to the Department as soon as possible of any planned physical alterations or additions to the permitted facility.
 Notice is required only when: - The alteration or addition to the permitted facility may meet one of the criteria for determining whether a facility is a new source under ARM 17.30.1340(2); or - The alteration or addition could significantly change the nature or increase the quantity of pollutant discharged.
-This notification applies to pollutants that are not subject to effluent limitations in the permit, or to pollutants that are not subject to notification requirements under ARM 17.30.1343(1)(a).
+This notification applies to pollutants that are subject neither to effluent limitations in the permit, nor to notification requirements under ARM 17.30.1343(1)(a).